-Note that it would be correct to move acquire earlier in push.
-For example, it is fine to move the call to acquire up to before line 13.
-This may reduce parallelism because then the calls to malloc are also serialized.
+The placement of locks is also important for performance.
+For example, it would be correct to move acquire earlier in push: it is fine to move the call to acquire up to before line 13.
+This may reduce performance because then the calls to malloc are also serialized.
 The section "Using locks" below provides some guidelines for where to insert acquire and release invocations.

-5.2 Code: Locks
+6.2 Code: Locks